goh-joshua/tp/docs/UserGuide.md

 **Problem:** "Athlete not found" when adding contracts
 **Solution:** Use `find -an [name]` first to verify the exact name spelling

-**Problem:** Accidentally deleted important data
-**Solution:** Data is automatically saved after each command - restart the application to restore the previous state

 **Problem:** Too many search results
 **Solution:** Use more specific keywords or combine with tab switching